penberg/fjord/README.md

 Copyright © 2013 Pekka Enberg and contributors.

-Hornet is distributed under the Apache License, Version 2.0.
+Fjord is distributed under the Apache License, Version 2.0.

 ## Credits